Chia-Network/cadt/README.md

 /opt/climate-warehouse/generate-init.sh
 ```

-This script uses the [template](https://github.com/Chia-Network/ansible-roles/blob/main/cadt/templates/cadt.service.j2) from our Ansible automation for creating a Systemd file for Climate Warehouse.
-If you'd like to configure your systemd init file manually, copy this template to `/etc/systemd/system/cadt.service` (or `climate-warehouse.service` if you prefer) and follow the comments in the file to configure it for your use-case.
-Once configured, do `sudo systemctl daemon-reload` for systemd to see the new file (do the `daemon-reload` command every time a change is made to the `.service` file).
-Doing `sudo systemctl start cadt` will start Climate Warehouse and `sudo systemctl enable cadt` will set it to start at boot.
-To view the logs, do `sudo journalctl -u cadt` (add the `-f` flag to monitor the log real-time).
+Once you've followed the instructions output at the end of the script, systemd setup is complete.

+##### Manual Setup

+If you'd like to configure your systemd init file manually instead of using the `generate-init.sh` script, the instructions are as follows:

+1. Download systemd template `sudo curl https://raw.githubusercontent.com/Chia-Network/ansible-roles/main/cadt/templates/cadt.service.j2 -o /etc/systemd/system/climate-warehouse.service`
+2. Edit `/etc/systemd/system/climate-warehouse.service` and do the following (these instructions are in the template comments as well):
+    * If not using systemd to control your Chia installation, remove lines 12-15 (all the `Requires` and `After` lines)
+    * Set your `CHIA_ROOT` for the `Environment`, replacing `{{ chia_root }} with the path to your `CHIA_ROOT` directory (see comments in template)
+    * Change the `ExecStart` value to match the path to your climate-warehouse executable (`/opt/climate-warehouse/climate-warehouse` if installed from `apt`)
+    * Change the `User` and `Group` to be the Linux user that is running the Chia services
+3.  `sudo systemctl daemon-reload` to update systemd with the latest changes.
+Do this every time you make a change to the `climate-warehouse.service` file
+4.  `sudo systemctl start climate-warehouse` to start the Climate Warehouse application
+5.  `sudo journalctl -u climate-warehouse` to view the logs
+6.  `sudo systemctl status climate-warehouse` to ensure Climate Warehouse is running successfully (Look for `Active: active (running)`)
+7.  `sudo systemctl enable climate-warehouse` to set Climate Warehouse to run at boot

 ### Installation from Source